The-V8/pair-programming-sessions/sessions/session_3/README.md

 ## Running the application

-Run the application and tests before by building and running the docker image:
+Run the application and tests before by building and running the docker image.

+The tests will run, when the container is built, through the Makefile.

+The application will run after the *docker run* command.

 ```bash
 cd sessions/session_3/